Skip to main content

 8. Describe estimation, testing and interpretation for two group comparisons such as odds ratios, relative risks and risk differences

-9. Describe the basic concepts of ANOVA
+9. Describe the basic concepts of Bayesian Statistics

 10. Select the appropriate statistical method to evaluate the results of a public health program, policy or intervention